thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-overview.md

 :  You can add an extra to the pending intent.
 This will allow you to capture the origin of where the link was clicked.

 Can users turn recommendations off?
-:  No. Although users can turn notifications off for specific apps, they cannot (currently) turn recommendations off.
+:  No. Although users can turn notifications off for specific apps, they cannot turn recommendations off.

+For more background reading on recommendations, see [Android TV Recommendations: What's in it for my app or game?][6] from NVIDIA.

 ## Next steps